 In Sanskrit, mudra means “seal” or “sign.”
 Mudras are hand gestures that act as energy “seals” and they also position your hands to symbolize different meanings.

-The tips of your fingers, the crown of your head, and feet are where energy leaves your body.
+The tips of your fingers, the crown of your head, and your feet are where energy leaves your body.
 You can practice mudras to take that energy back into your body and channel it instead of allowing it to leave through your fingertips.

 The Elements of the Hand